 Your puppy’s deciduous teeth (also known as baby teeth) start coming in when they’re roughly three to six weeks old and fall out naturally as their adult teeth come in.
 Many puppies swallow their teeth, which won’t harm them in any way, but others lose them while eating and playing.
 When your puppy reaches the teething stage at around three to four months old, you’ll probably want to hide your favorite shoes.
-By the time your puppy is seven months old, they’ll have their adult dog teeth.
+By the time your fur baby is seven months old, they’ll have their adult dog teeth.

 While an adorably gap-toothed grin is perfectly fine for a teething puppy, it isn’t a normal occurrence in adult dogs.
-If you have an adult dog with missing teeth or breath reminiscent of an open dumpster on a hot day, it’s time to learn a bit more about why your dog might be having dental issues — and figure out if it’s time for a trip to the vet, or better yet, if it’s time to consider a dog dental insurance plan.
+If you have an adult dog with missing teeth or breath reminiscent of an open dumpster on a hot day, it’s time to learn a bit more about why your dog might be having dental issues — and figure out you need to take a trip to the vet, or better yet, consider a dog dental insurance plan.